solrevdev/solrevdev.github.io/_posts/2019-12-07-unable-to-locate-package-dotnet-sdk-3.1.md

 Unable to locate package dotnet-sdk-3.1
 ```

-The issue is that page targets Ubuntu version19.04 and I am running Ubuntu 19.10 (Eoan Ermine).
+The issue is that page targets Ubuntu version 19.04 and I am running Ubuntu version 19.10 (Eoan Ermine).

 So, If you are me from the future wanting to know how to get the latest version installed  here is what you need to do: